Denperidge/howler-playlist-player/README.md

 ```

 ### Publish a new version
+- Run `npm version {major,minor,patch}`
+- This will return the new version number
+- Run `git push origin vX.X.X`
-Simply use `npm version {major,minor,patch}` and push!
-A GitHub Action will take care of publishing it.
+- That's it!
+GitHub Actions will take care of publishing it.

 ## Discussions
 ### Dev instability